top of page

 1. The Goal

-This is the biggest difference between task management and project management: the size and scope of the goal.
-Project management would be used to manage the overall team to reach the end goal, while task management is used to arrange tasks for individuals and ensure that they complete the task.
+This is the biggest difference between task and project management: the size and scope of the goal.

 Task management would still be running even after a project finishes.
 There would be recurring tasks that need to be done for the team that exists beyond the project, like reports and meetings for post-project requirements, or even to begin another project.